Extremely strong opening episode that really doesn't drag or slow in any places. Overall a great intro for the crew & their antics.

 I should point out my rating metric is this: 0-1, bad, 2-5, slightly boring but still interesting, 6-7, very fun watch, 8-9 a top tier episode for me, 10, one of my favorites.
+I should also note, most of my rating are high/very high.
+I'm not extremely hard to please, especially when I love the premise & cast.

 The premise is good and the execution is very well done; it drags, if ever so slightly.
 The effects on this episode in particular, however basic, still hold up and look nice even today.